CCNA EIGRP Lab

-After adding R3 router, no routing updates are being exchanged between R3 and the new location.
-All other inter connectivity and Internet access for the existing locations of the company are working properly.
+Your company has just added R3 router to the existing network.
+But currently no routing updates are being exchanged between R3 and the network.
+All other connectivity, including Internet access are working properly.

 The task is to identify the fault(s) and correct the router configuration to provide full connectivity between the routers.